Alberta Police Cognitive Ability Test (APCAT)

 The Alberta Police Cognitive Ability Test (APCAT) is a critical thinking exam that tests one’s potential to successfully complete police recruit training and perform effectively as a police officer in the Province of Alberta.
 The APCAT does not measure your knowledge of a particular subject, but rather your ability to think and reason.

 The exam is approximately 3 hours in length, consisting of 120 multiple-choice questions.
 Attendees must achieve a score of 70% or higher to pass.
-Download the APCAT pre-test guide (link to file PDF) or contact our office (link to contact CTA page) for exam preparation details.
+Contact our office for exam preparation details.

 There is no limit on exam attempts, however, minimum wait periods apply as detailed below: